 - Easement.
 A right of use over the property of another.
 The use and area affected (if relevant) need to be clearly defined, as does to whom the easement was granted (public or private entity), or who can use the easement for the specified purpose. - Easement Prescriptive.
-Real property that has met the following five conditions- - The use by the public or a private party has been open and notorious; - The use by the public or a private party has been continuous and uninterrupted; - o The use by the public or a private party is adverse and under claim of right - The use by the public or a private party is with the actual or imputed knowledge of the owner of the servient tenement (the property burdened by the easement) - o The use by the public or a private party has continued for five years or more - Easement Public.
+Real property that has met the following five conditions- - The use by the public or a private party has been open and notorious; - The use by the public or a private party has been continuous and uninterrupted;

+- o The use by the public or a private party is adverse and under claim of right - The use by the public or a private party is with the actual or imputed knowledge of the owner of the servient tenement (the property burdened by the easement) - The use by the public or a private party has continued for five years or more - Easement Public.
 A right of use over real property that has been granted, dedicated, or deeded to a governmental jurisdiction, or the public for a limited purpose.
 It differs from a fee simple right-of-way, in that the real property is owned by the jurisdiction in a fee simple right-of-way. - Eligible Parcel.
 An "existing parcel", as defined, or a "new parcel" or "lot" created and approved under the current or previous land division process, short plat process or full plat process of Teton County; parcels of land must be "eligible parcels" to be eligible for residential building permits or commercial building permits, as allowed by their zoning designation; if a residence exists on an eligible parcel, no building permits for additional dwellings (not including accessory dwellings) can be issued for this parcel except under the provisions of Div.
 14.5 Subdivision Review of this Code.
-SEE ALSO NON-ELIGIBLE PARCEL.

-- Enclosure.
+SEE ALSO NON-ELIGIBLE PARCEL. - Emergency Lighting.
+A kind of lighting that is activated when normal lighting fails for any reason to help people leave a building safely.
+Emergency lighting is designed for two purposes: escape lighting and backup lighting. - Enclosure.
 An area enclosed by solid walls or an area formed when any space is enclosed on all sides by walls or partitions.
 Insect screening or open wood lattice used to surround space is not considered an enclosure. - Encroachment.
 The physical advance or infringement of uses, fill, excavation, buildings, structures, or development into a required setback, across a property line or into a designated area such as floodplains, wetlands, streams, etc. - Existing Manufactured Home Park or Manufactured Home Subdivision.
 A manufactured home park or manufactured home subdivision where the construction of facilities for servicing the lots on which the manufactured homes are to be affixed (including at a minimum the installation of utilities, the construction of roads and final site grading or the pouring of concrete pads) is completed before 03/31/2000. - Expansion To an Existing Manufactured Home Park or Subdivision.
 Means the preparation of additional sites by the construction of facilities for servicing the lots on which the manufactured homes are to be affixed, including the installation of utilities, the construction of roads and either final site grading or the pouring of concrete pads.